Jones, No. 16 Louisville beat Wake Forest 77-65

 BIG PICTURE

-Louisville: The Cardinals arrived with their best start in a conference since going 3-0 during the 2012-13 season in the Big East.
-They ran off a 16-0 run to lead by double figures in the first half, including a run of eight straight made shots and 10 straight scoring possessions.
+Louisville: The Cardinals ran off a 16-0 run to lead by double figures in the first half, including a run of eight straight made shots and 10 straight scoring possessions.
 That hot shooting didn’t hold up, but Louisville did enough to earn a third league road win so far this year.

 UP NEXT